aarongermaine/e-commerce_backend/readme.md

 # E-Commerce Backend

-    A backend designed specifically for an e-commerce application using databases and api's to store and present data.
+    A backend designed specifically for an e-commerce application using databases and api's to store and present customizable data.

 # Table Of Contents